samuelmbp/CV/README.md

 ## Soft Skills

-- I am punctual and proactive
+- Punctual and proactive
 - Fast learner
-- I have a methodical approach to my work load
+- Methodical approach to work load
 - Excellent communication, interpersonal skills and attention to detail